alvations/pywsd/README.md

 * Jay J. Jiang and David W. Conrath.
 1997.
 Semantic similarity based on corpus statistics and lexical taxonomy.
 In Proceedings of International Conference on Research in Computational Linguistics, Taiwan.

 * Claudia Leacock and Martin Chodorow.
 1998.
 Combining local context and WordNet similarity for word sense identification.
 In Fellbaum 1998, pp. 265–283.

+* Lee, Yoong Keok, Hwee Tou Ng, and Tee Kiah Chia.
+"Supervised word sense disambiguation with support vector machines and multiple knowledge sources."
+Senseval-3: Third International Workshop on the Evaluation of Systems for the Semantic Analysis of Text.
+2004.

 * Dekang Lin.
 1998.
 An information-theoretic definition of similarity.
 In Proceedings of the 15th International Conference on Machine Learning, Madison, WI.